-Jesus said to his friends: “do not worry about your life, what you will eat or drink; or about your body, what you will wear.
-Life is more important than food, and the body more important than clothes.
+Jesus said to his friends: “Do not worry about your life, what you will eat or drink; or about your body, what you will wear.
+Life is more important than food, and the body is more important than clothes.

 Look at the birds of the air; they do not plant seeds or harvest crops or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they are?
 Do any of you live a bit longer by worrying about it?

 And why do you worry about clothes?
 See how the flowers grow.
 They do not work or make clothes for themselves.
 But I tell you that not even King Solomon had clothes as nice as the look of the flowers.
 It is God who clothes the grass of the field, which is here today and tomorrow, he will clothe you much more, O you of little faith?

 So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.
 But seek first His Kingdom and His righteousness, and all these things will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.

 - What do I worry about?…is it really important?